This article was last updated by on

 How to Successfully Grow Pothos From Seeds?

-Just like you, I had an intense desire to grow pothos from seeds.
-I searched numerous plant shops and online stores; however, I could not procure any pothos seeds.
-Instead, I was constantly recommended to get a pothos cutting.
+Just like you, I had an intense desire to grow Pothos from seeds.
+I searched numerous plant shops and online stores but could not procure any Pothos seeds.

-A variegated pothos (Source: Unsplash)
+A variegated Pothos

-Technically speaking, it is very much possible to grow pothos from seeds.
+Technically speaking, it is very much possible to grow Pothos from seeds.
 You can easily grow it like any other plant.
-Well, that is, if you happen to lay your hands on these rare seeds.
-Now, that’s the biggest challenge!

-The best way to grow pothos plants from seeds is to soak the pothos seeds in a starter pot, using the ready-made potting soil, for 12 hours and plant the seeds when they germinate.
+The best way to grow Pothos plants from seeds is to soak the Pothos seeds in a starter pot, using the ready-made potting soil, for 12 hours and plant the seeds when they germinate.

 Listen to this article here:

-Getting a full-grown exotic pothos is very tempting, no doubt.
+Getting a full-grown exotic Pothos is very tempting, no doubt.
 But is it worth the money?

-Hence, like with many other exclusive houseplants, growing pothos from seeds can be considerably cheap.
 Also, you can produce a ton of plants to share.
 It definitely takes a lot of time, but it will be worth the wait.

-Actually, I wanted to grow pothos from seeds not only for economic reasons but also for sentimental aspects.
+Actually, I wanted to grow Pothos from seeds not only for economic reasons but also for sentimental aspects.

-Variegation and Seeds
+Pothos Variegation and Seeds

-But what if you could start from scratch and grow pothos from seed?
-You can’t be sure you’d obtain the pothos you desired.
+But what if you could start from scratch and grow Pothos from seed?
+You can’t be sure you’d obtain the Pothos you desired.

-The basic, deep green jade pothos is the ancestor of the various species of pothos we encounter as houseplant lovers.
-Variegations are mutations from the solid green plant, resulting in flecked patterns on the leaves.
+The basic, deep green jade Pothos is the ancestor of the various species of Pothos we encounter as houseplant lovers.

-Let’s imagine you were able to obtain golden pothos seeds.
+Let’s imagine you were able to obtain golden Pothos seeds.
 When you plant them, you might get a range of different plants.

 The more white on a variegated leaf, the less sunlight it can process!
 This is why, in low-light settings, plants turn green to absorb as much sunshine as possible.

-Even if you managed to get raw seeds, you need to know how to grow pothos from seed.
+Even if you managed to get raw seeds, you need to know how to grow Pothos from seed.

 Let’s go through the process one by one.